foundersandcoders/form-validation-challenge/README.md

 ## Challenge 5: Validity state for assistive tech

 The validity of each field is not consistently exposed to assistive technologies like screen readers.
-Write some JS in `challenge/index.js` that uses the `aria-invalid` attribuet to help:
+Write some JS in `challenge/index.js` that uses the `aria-invalid` attribute to help:

 1. Mark all fields as valid at first
 1. When a field fails validation mark it as invalid
 1. When a field is edited mark it valid again

-## Challenge 5: Put validation messages in the DOM
+## Challenge 6: Put validation messages in the DOM

 The validation messages shown by the browser cannot by styled, and are not consistently exposed to assistive technologies.
 Write some JS in `challenge/index.js` to add these messages to the DOM instead: